Having a patent gives you the right to prevent others from making, using, or selling your patented invention.

-We have been advising clients on patent infringement related issues for more than 25 years.
+Polasek Law Firm has been advising clients on patent infringement issues for more than 25 years.

-Please give us a call – we would be happy to talk to you.
+Please give the firm a call at (832) 485-3580 or send an online message.
 The initial consultation is at no charge.

 The United States Patent and Trademark Office (USPTO) grants patents to inventions that are new, useful, non-obvious, and not excluded from patent eligibility under federal law.

-A utility patent typically lasts for 20 years from filing of the application.
+A utility patent typically lasts for 20 years from the filing of the application.